JavaScript is required

 Common mistakes to avoid

-Anyway, if you want to actually practice Italian with real content, Migaku's browser extension lets you look up words instantly while watching Italian shows or reading Italian websites.
+Anyway, if you want to actually practice Italian with real content, Migaku's browser extension and app let you look up words instantly while watching Italian shows or reading Italian websites.
 Makes learning from immersion way more practical since you can grab phrases like these in context.
 There's a 10-day free trial if you want to check it out.

 Learn Italian with Migaku